carpentries/lessondev-trainer-training/episodes/collaboration.md

 - How have you made decisions with collaborators in the past?
 - Did you use any formal decision-making framework(s)?
 - What might be the advantages and drawbacks of using a formal decision-making framework?
 - In your experience, what are some of the advantages and disadvantages of collaborating on a project (lesson development or something else), as opposed to working alone?
+- What strategies have you used to work successfully with collaborators in the past?
+Do those strategies change with the size of the group?

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::